jrw-git/cataclysm_utility/README.md

 ##Transfer Utility for Cataclysm: Dark Days Ahead (CDDA)
-### Written in Ruby, designed to copy/save vehicles and characters between worlds
+####Written in Ruby, copy and save vehicles/characters between worlds

 Cataclysm: Dark Days Ahead has no built-in ability to copy characters, worlds, or vehicles.
 Most commonly, we want to move an existing character and the vehicle they've built into a new world.